Hawaii Insurance Continuing Education

 This package provides all 24 hours of CE that you need as an insurance producer licensed in both L&H and P&C!
 In addition to 10 hours of Life and Health content and 11 hours of Property and Casualty, this course includes 3 hours of Ethics, and the mandatory exam.

 Hawaii 24 Hour Property and Casualty Package with Ethics

 This course applies to producers in the P and C line of insurance, and provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property and Casualty insurance.
 In addition to 21 hours of general Property and Casualty information, this course includes 3 hours of Ethics and the mandatory exam.

 This course offers 10 hours of continuing education in Life and Health insurance for currently licensed insurance agents in Hawaii.
-This fulfills the state requirement for continuing education in this area.
+Course topics include group health insurance, dental insurance, and life insurance benefits.

 Hawaii 4 Hour Annuity Suitability Course